Sunbertrs/plist_memory_value_converter/README.md

 Hopes it could help you too.

 >  At last, I finally got to the install interface by changing the value of `AAPL,ig-platform-id` to `78563412`, which is the default value in a clover `config.plist`...
-Yeh, for some situation that you stuck at `gIOScreenLock...` you can try this universal value, after many times' modify following the dortania's tutorial.
+Yeh, for some situation that you stuck at `gIOScreenLock...` you can try this universal value, after many times' changing following the dortania's tutorial but don't work.

 ## Usage